 Irish Sailing Race Officials

-Irish Sailing has six disciplines of race official - Judge, Race Officer, Umpire, Measurer, Mark Layer and Event Safety Coordinator.
+Irish Sailing has seven disciplines of race official - Judge, Race Officer, Umpire, Measurer, Mark Layer, Safety Leader and Results Manager.

 Race Officers are sailors who serve on-the-water as the Race Officer (previously known as the Officer of the Day or OOD) and manage a race.
 The term Race Officer refers to the person who leads the team running races.
 He or she is normally on the committee boat or in the start area ashore.